 The cudgel gets even briefer description.
 "A basic stick used as a weapon.
 Easily obtained from standing trees or through the use of an unloaded long gun . . ."
 That does not sound different from a club in any meaningful way other than length.
 And in the combat charts, the Club is 800mm in length, to the Cudgel's 1500mm.
 Very similar, then.
 Cudgels have the same min STR and advantage STR, but the -DM for the weak cudgel user is only -1.
 This supports my assertion that the cudgel is balanced and designed as a weapon.

 The first things that come to mind are the Irish Shillelagh and the doughty English Quarterstaff.
 The Q-staff could be up to 2700mm in length, and the shillelagh, the length of a walking stick.
-Sort of like this:
+Or they can be shorter, like these tonfas

-A cudgel, also known as a singlestick, was a 'practice' weapon by sword-fighters, and a body of instruction grew up around it.
-So, ruling about the difference:
+A sword-shaped cudgel known as a single-stick was a 'practice' weapon by sword-fighters, and a body of instruction grew up around it.

 there is no Club skill, it defaults to Brawling.
 However, there can be Cudgel skill.
 The player should specify what type of cudgel they want to learn.
 See the list below.